 Bycatch commonly refers to the part of the catch that is not a legal target of the fishery; it may be retained and landed but is often discarded (dead or alive).
 High levels of bycatch are predominant problems in fisheries and are a main cause of population declines in several species of sharks and skates around the world.
 One of the first steps in addressing bycatch issues are to identify and prioritize key conservation and management areas.
 These priority areas are often referred to as hotspots and are locations where bycatch patterns indicate abnormally high risk.
 Details information on bycatch patterns and their drivers can help establish effective spatial management, such as time-area closures, gear restrictions and catch quotas that are spatially explicit.
 The goal of my doctoral research is to analyze elasmobranch (sharks, skates, rays) bycatch hotspots and their relationships to environmental and operational factors in Canadian waters.
 A central focus of my research is also to apply new statistical modelling techniques better adapted to bycatch datasets.This work is funded by World Wildlife Fund Canada, who is currently running a Shark Conservation Project in Atlantic Canada.

-After a two-year postdoctoral fellowship with Dr. Joanna Mills Flemming within the CANSSI Collaborative Research Team Advancements to State Space Models for Fisheries Science, I am now an Assistant Professor of Statistics in the Department of Mathematical Sciences at Stevens Institute of Technology, Hoboken, NJ.
+After a two-year postdoctoral fellowship with Dr. Joanna Mills Flemming within the CANSSI Collaborative Research Team Advancements to State Space Models for Fisheries Science.

 I completed both my BSc and MSc under the supervision and guidance of Joanna Mills Flemming at Dalhousie University.
 While completing my MSc, I accepted a position at Statistics Canada as a Methodologist (mathematical statistician).
 I am now a specialist in sample survey methodology and data management with experience in health and justice statistics.
 My areas of expertise are in data analysis, administrative and sample survey data, spatial analysis and spatial modeling, dietary intake software and nutritional data, frame selection and maintenance, sample size determination and allocation, record linkage, disclosure control, editing and imputation, complex sample weighting, estimation, non-response adjustments and variance estimation.
 I also instruct two introductory level statistics courses and was recently promoted to a Senior Methodologist position.